sjbylo/flask-vote-app/pipeline/acs/README.md

 ## Set up the Demo

 First, spin up a demo cluster for Advanced Cluster Security (ACS) in RHPDS (warning, internal tool).
+(If you set up your own cluster you will need to install ACS onto it and create the API credentials yourself).

-Set up Gitea on the cluster (instructions in gitea/) and migrate this git repo (github.com/sjbylo/flask-vote-app) to it.
+Set up Gitea (or similar) on the cluster (instructions in gitea/) and migrate this git repo (github.com/sjbylo/flask-vote-app) to it.

 Example Gitea git repo endpoint running on OpenShift: